damusss/mili/guide/mili.md

 The following are two essential functions in the game loop:

 - `MILI.start(style)`: Must be called at the start of the game loop.
 Acts like the parent of all elements, so it supports styling and components.
+If `is_global` is True the `ImageCache` preallocated index will be reset.
+You only want one MILI instance to start as global.
 - `MILI.update_draw`: Update the interaction and draws all elements.
 Elements are sorted using their z index which automatically increases when new elements are created.

 Boilerplate example code for MILI (it's better to use classes):